e14n/webfinger/README.md

 Note that the data is returned in JRD format even if it's in XRD format on the server.

+### webfinger(address, rel, callback)

+Gets link data for the address `address` and with link relation type `rel` and returns it to function `callback`.

+`callback` should take two arguments: `err` for an error, and `jrd` for a JRD representation of the Webfinger data.

+Note that the data is returned in JRD format even if it's in XRD format on the server.

 ### hostmeta(address, callback)

 Gets link data for the host at `address` and returns it to function `callback`.